amorist/awesome/README.md

 ## JavaScript

+- [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, CockroachDB, SQL Server, SQLite3 and Oracle, designed to be flexible, portable, and fun to use.
 - [PrismarineJS/mineflayer](https://github.com/PrismarineJS/mineflayer) - Create Minecraft bots with a powerful, stable, and high level JavaScript API.
 - [css-doodle/css-doodle](https://github.com/css-doodle/css-doodle) - 🎨  A web component for drawing patterns with CSS.
 - [StavinLi/the-subway-of-china](https://github.com/StavinLi/the-subway-of-china) - 中国地铁图